-Almost every large business in the UK will have a half hourly electricity meter installed on their premises as those that use the most electric power these meters are required by law.
+Almost every large business in the UK has a half hourly electricity meter installed at their premises.
+Those that use the most electric power are required to have these meters installed by law.
 Other businesses can opt in to have them on a voluntary basis.

-Although over time all business users will have half hourly metering systems that automatically hook up to smart meters so that they can monitor their electric usage and make efficiency savings to cut their costs.
+Over time, all business users will change to have smart metering systems swapped for their existing meters under a long-term plan by the government.
+All buildings will automatically hook up to smart meters so that they can monitor electric usage and make efficiency savings recommendations to cut costs.

-In its basic format the meter simply sends a reading of the electric supply every half hour back to the energy company that is supplying the electricity.
-This is undertaken mainly by a mobile phone type of connection although some are made via fixed phone lines.
-This means that the meters do not have to be manually read, that bills are 100% accurate and up to date and is used to manage energy efficiency programmes via software either directly with the energy company or for the business themselves.
+In its basic format, the meter simply sends a reading every half hour back to the energy company that's supplying the electricity.
+The readings are undertaken mainly by a mobile phone type of connection although some use fixed phone lines.

-Any business that has a half hourly meter installed is also part of the carbon reduction commitment (CRC) programmes in the UK which is a carbon emissions trading scheme.
+All businesses that have a half hourly meter installed are automatically part of the CRC carbon emissions trading scheme.

 Tendering your business requirements